building5/simply-ansible/docs/simply-ansible-getting-started.marp.md

 # run entire playbook on single machine
 $ ansible-playbook site.yml --limit some-new-machine

-# run everything tagged with sontaran on all machines
+# run everything task tagged with sontaran
 $ ansible-playbook site.yml --tags sontaran

 # run sil and ood on the webservers not in San Diego